Health

 Alternatively, you can book an appointment through the health system's appointment scheduling website [ direct link ] using the personal identification code (CIP) on your health card.

-It is also possible to call or go directly to the Primary Care Center (CAP) of reference to request the appointment.
+It is also possible to call or go directly to the reference primary care center (CAP) to request an appointment.